bdring/TWANG32/README.md

 * offtime: How long the lava is ON for
 * offset: How long (ms) after the level starts before the lava turns on, use this to create patterns with multiple lavas

-**spawnConveyor(startPoint, endPoint, direction);** (2 conveyors max)
+**spawnConveyor(startPoint, endPoint, speed);** (2 conveyors max)
 * startPoint, endPoint: Same as lava
-* direction: The direction and speed of the travel.
+* speed: The direction and speed of the travel.
 Negative moves to base and positive moves towards exit.
 Must be less than +/- max player speed.

 **spawnBoss(); ** (only one, don't edit boss level)
 * There are no parameters for a boss, they always spawn in the same place and have 3 lives.
 Tweak the values of Boss.h to modify

-Feel free to edit, comment on the YouTube video (link at top) if you have any questions.